 The Legend of Zelda amiibo, for example, provide some awesome additions to Breath of the Wild.
 Using specific figures, you can unlock special clothing items, Wolf Link from Twilight Princess who fights alongside you, or even a ridable Epona from Ocarina of Time.

-If you want to display these figurines somewhere or really like the perks that come from scanning a specific amiibo you might just want to buy them.
-Otherwise, these are not a necessary purchase.
+If you want to display these figurines somewhere or really like the perks that come from scanning a specific amiibo, you might just want to buy them.
+Otherwise, these are not a necessary purchases.

 Credits — The team that worked on this guide

-Rebecca Spear loves keeping up-to-date with the latest and greatest electronics.
-She is a life-long gamer and a writer who has written hundreds of online articles over the past four years.
+Rebecca Spear is the games editor for iMore.
+She loves keeping up-to-date with the latest and greatest electronics and video games.
 On any given day, you'll find her drawing with her Wacom tablet, playing RPGs, or reading a good book.
 Hit her up on Twitter: @rrspear

 Christine Chan is a staff writer at iMore.
 She loves her Nintendo Switch and is never seen without it.
 She knows a thing or two about what battery packs are good for the console.